 I walked up to the terrace of the apartment, where I could hear Salsa music blaring.

-I noticed Benjamin effortlessly twirling a cute Mexican girl to the beat.
+Then I noticed Benjamin effortlessly twirling a Cute Mexican Girl to the beat.

 “He seems to have integrated well,” I thought.

 I mingled for an hour or two before a partygoer with a microphone announced that Karaoke would be taking place.

 He got up and started singing a popular song by the Mexican band Los Angeles Azules, and did so in perfect Spanish.

 It was impressive.

 The girl I was standing beside cheered and said to me, “He’s so funny, he’s like a payaso.”